EliaTogni/Univault/Classes/Simulation.md

 $$Var \Bigg[\frac{X_1 + \dots + X_n}{n}\Bigg] =  = \frac{1}{n^2} \Big[Var[X_1] + \dots + Var[X_n]\Big] = \frac{1}{n^2} \cdot n\sigma^2 = \frac{\sigma^2}{n}$$

-where the above equation makes use of the fact that the variance of the sum of independent random variables is equal to the sum of their variances.
+where the above equation makes use of the fact that the variance of the sum of independent Random Variables is equal to the sum of their variances.
 Hence, from Chebyshev’s inequality, which says that

 $$P\Bigg[\vert X−E[X] \vert \geq k\Bigg]≤\frac{Var[X]}{k^2}$$​